dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-windows-pcs-with-microsoft-intune.md

 - [Software update settings](keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md)
 - Compliance settings reporting

-Certain management options that are available to PCs managed as mobile devices are unavailable to PCs that managed with the Intune software client, including:
+Certain management options that are available to PCs managed as mobile devices are unavailable to PCs managed with the Intune software client, including:

 -   Full wipe (selective wipe is available)
 -   Conditional access